 - +17 days – added two stage clarifier.

-- +27 days – tasted a honey-bread yeasty flavor, lots of aldehyde honey like yeast character.
+- +27 days – tasted a honey-bread yeasty flavor, lots of honey and yeast character.

 - +1 Month – 0.996.
 Transferred from 5 gallon to 1x3g and 1x1g glass carboys splash racking and flushed with CO2.
-Tasted of light phenolic – not burnt, no-clove, but a floral character.
+Tasted of malty yeast character– not phenolic, burnt, or no-clove, but a floral character.
 Hard to describe.
-Honey flavor is muddled.
+Its what D-47 is for me.
+I find that it muddles the honey flavor.

 - +1 Month+1 day – mostly clear.